gesistsa/rang/paper/oser/README.md

 * `make export`: export the Docker image
 * `make rebuild`: rebuild the exported Docker image
 * `make all`: running `make resolve`, `make build`, and `make render`

+The complete version of the executable compendium is available here: https://doi.org/10.5281/zenodo.7708417

 # Disclaimer